Cidaas/terraform-provider-cidaas/README.md

 Set-Item -Path env:TERRAFORM_PROVIDER_CIDAAS_CLIENT_SECRET -Value “ENTER CIDAAS CLIENT SECRET“
 ```

-You can get a set of client credentials from the Cidaas Admin UI by creating a new client.
+You can get a set of client credentials from the cidaas Admin UI by creating a new client.
 Simply go to the `Apps` > `App Settings` > `Create New App`.
 It's important to note that when creating the client, you must select the app type as **Non-Interactive**.

-### 3. Add Cidaas Provider Configuration
+### 3. Add cidaas Provider Configuration

-Next, add the Cidaas provider configuration to your Terraform configuration file.
-Specify the `base_url` parameter to point to your Cidaas instance.
+Next, add the cidaas provider configuration to your Terraform configuration file.
+Specify the `base_url` parameter to point to your cidaas instance.
 For reference, check the example folder.

 ```hcl
 provider "cidaas" {